fernando-mashimo/back-end-projects/README.md

 4. Configure the environment variables and database credentials as/if needed.
 5. Start the application: `npm run dev` or `npm start`
 6. Run local tests: `npm test`.
-7. Refer to `package.json` file for additional scripts.
+7. Refer to `package.json` files within each project folder for additional scripts.

 Make sure to check the project's README file for detailed instructions and specific requirements.